nedaojaghlou/Cheminfo_tutorial/README.md

 # Cheminfo_tutorial
-This is the folder to practice cheminformatic and the available tools in gct3k.
+This is a tutorial to practice cheminformatic and the available tools in gct3k.